Workshops – Session 4 – Monday, Feb 18 – 4:15 – 5:30 pm

 Hidden Biases is a concept that is heard often, but what does it mean?
 How do hidden biases affect interactions between professionals and youth?
 What can one do to counter negative hidden biases?
 These questions will be answered through the exploration of hidden biases and the cognitive theory of why they occur.
-This includes the examination of how hidden biases directly and indirectly affect interactions with youth, the reflect of one’s own hidden biases, a discuss of how to changed negative ones, and how to create awareness of hidden biases in others.
+This includes the examination of how hidden biases directly and indirectly affect interactions with youth, the reflection of one’s own hidden biases, a discussion of how to changed negative ones, and how to create awareness of hidden biases in others.

 Julie R. Alexandrin, Ph.D.

 4C.
 Six R’s of Healing Trauma in the Classroom (and Promoting Optimal Executive Functioning and School Success for all Students).